adamaig/dev-with-docker-on-ubuntu/docs/resizing_vbox_disks.md

 In this example a new 60GB disk will be created.

+NOTE: The disk name and storagectl values may differ depending on the box in use.

 1. Start downloading the gparted live cd.
 The version specified is current as of 2017-05, and the correct variant of the live CD for a 64bit MacBook Pro.